Butternut Squash Creamed Corn is inspired by fall! This light and creamy recipe is better for you, thanks to butternut squash.

 Butternut Squash Creamed Corn

-In the same saucepan, stir together the corn kernels and butter over medium heat.
+- In the same saucepan, stir together the corn kernels and butter over medium heat.
 When the butter is melted through, stir in the pureed butternut squash and the mascarpone cheese.
-Lower heat and cook the corn, stirring periodiocally, until the sauce is creamy and the corn kernels are cooked, but still have some bite, about 10-15 minutes.
-Stir in the parmesan cheese, and adjust the seasoning with salt and pepper if necessary.
+Lower heat and cook the corn, stirring periodically, until the sauce is creamy and the corn kernels are cooked, but still have some bite, about 10-15 minutes.
+Stir in the Parmesan cheese, and adjust the seasoning with salt and pepper if necessary.